seshuen/pexels-image-gallery/Local-Setup.md

 - Your application should run [here](http://localhost:3000/)

 Troubleshoot:
-Incase the the node modules fails to import try using the lates stable node version prior to installing the node modules.
+Incase the the node modules fails to import, try using the latest stable node version prior to installing the node modules.
 You can do that using `nvm use --lts` if you have nvm installed.